Free KCSA Mock Exam Sample Questions

 Incorrect.
 Secrets are not automatically deleted due to communication encryption issues.

-2. B The cluster data is exposed to man-in-the-middle attacks and unauthorized access to etcd data
+2. B Cluster data exposed to MITM and unauthorized etcd access

 Correct.
 Without mutual TLS between etcd peers, attackers on the network can intercept cluster state data, potentially leading to compromise of all cluster resources.